 TIP: On refunds from the OPQ Retirement & Death Benefits Plan, tax is deducted from the member’s actual contributions, with any investment growth on these contributions being accumulated to the net refund without a further deduction for tax.
 The member must then declare any investment growth to HM Revenue & Customs.

 For members who have at least 30 days of qualifying service (or who have less than 30 days of qualifying service but have a transferred-in benefit from a previous arrangement), the refund option does not apply.
 In these cases, members are entitled to either a cash equivalent transfer value or preserved benefits within the scheme.

 For money purchase schemes, the fund at the date of leaving will remain invested until such time as the member takes his benefits, and no further contributions will be paid.
-As such, the amount of pension that can be purchased for a member (should that option be taken) will be unknown until the member actually takes his benefits.
-The pension will then be dependent upon how well the investments have performed and the annuity rates in force when the pension is purchased (plus the manner in which the pension is to be paid; e.g. single life / joint life, rate of escalation and period of guarantee).
+As such, the amount of the annuity that can be purchased for a member (should that option be taken) will be unknown until the member actually takes his / her benefits.
+The annuity will then be dependent upon how well the investments have performed and the annuity rates in force when the annuity is purchased (plus the manner in which the annuity is to be paid; e.g. single life / joint life, rate of escalation and period of guarantee).

 3. How are communications with the member / trustees made?

 Once the benefits have been calculated they need to be communicated to the member and / or trustees of the scheme in the form of a letter.
 The examinations will expect learners to write letters to include all the facts and figures that are required to be communicated.